IreneTayler/IreneTayler/README.md

-# Irene Tayler
+# Hi, I'm Irene 👋
-React Developer

-Frontend engineer focused on building scalable, maintainable web applications using React and TypeScript.

-## Skills

-**Frontend**
-- React
-- TypeScript
-- Next.js
-- JavaScript (ES6+)

-**State Management**
-- Redux
-- Zustand
-- Context API

-**Styling**
-- Tailwind CSS
+I'm a React developer who enjoys turning ideas into fast, clean, and user-friendly web applications.

+I like building interfaces that are not only beautiful, but also scalable and easy to maintain.

+---

+## What I Work With

+React · TypeScript · Next.js · JavaScript
+Redux · Zustand · REST APIs
-- Material UI / Ant Design
+Tailwind · Material UI · Responsive Design
-- Responsive Design

-**Tools**
-- Git
-- Vite
-- Docker (basic)
-- Linux
+---

+## What I’m Building

+**Admin Dashboard**
+A scalable dashboard with role-based access and data visualization.

+**E-commerce Frontend**
+Modern shopping experience with filtering, cart, and checkout.

+**Task Management App**
+Simple, clean productivity tool with full CRUD functionality.

+More projects are available in my pinned repositories.

+---

-## Focus
+## About Me

+- Background in Software Engineering
-- Scalable component architecture
+- Focused on frontend architecture and performance
-- Clean and maintainable code
+- Currently improving advanced React patterns and testing
-- Performance optimization
-- Production-ready frontend systems

-## Projects

-- Admin Dashboard — role-based access, analytics, API integration
-- E-commerce Frontend — product filtering, cart, checkout
-- Task Manager — CRUD app with clean architecture

-## Education

-B.E.
-Software Engineering
-Guangzhou University (2022)
+- Open to remote opportunities

+---

 ## Contact

-irene19tayler@outlook.com
+Email: irene19tayler@outlook.com
+GitHub: IreneTayler